 The terms and conditions on the free night certificate say that the anniversary night can not be transferred, though I’ve read many reports of members contacting IHG and making a reservation over the phone for someone else using their free night certificate.
 The booking procedure is almost identical to booking with points, so you can add up to 3 additional guest names and add a request that they be able to check in the same as with points, though keep the 7-night-advance-requirement for stays in Greater China in mind (see using points for others above).

 Marriott does not officially allow using a free night certificate to book for someone else.
 That said, the “additional guest” method of adding someone else’s name to the reservation has been known to work in many cases.
 You can edit the billing name and address during the booking process online, though I haven’t tried booking a free night certificate for someone else that way.
-Again, many members have reported success in booking free night certificates (both single night and 5-night or 7-night travel package certificates) for others by adding an additional guest name, but as it is not officially allowed there is some element of risk.
+Again, many members have reported success in booking free night certificates for others by adding an additional guest name, but as it is not officially allowed there is some element of risk.
 I’d be particularly cautious about doing that abroad in countries with a culture more heavily focused on rules / procedure.

 In many cases, it is quite easy to share your points or gift free night certificates to someone else, which could be especially handy at times when you are loaded up with free night certificates and/or unable to travel.
 I wish that all programs made it easy for you to share the rewards you’ve earned, but some make the process easier than others.
 While you can often get away with making a reservation and simply adding someone else’s name who will “check in before you arrive”, there are instances where that won’t work (and in fact some people received warnings and possibly account terminations from Hyatt a couple of years ago for doing this often and on a large scale).
 It’s nice that many programs make this straight-forward and within program terms.